In the Kitch

 • Prepare the cake batter by combining the cake mix, oil, eggs, strawberry champagne mixture and diced strawberries.
 (If you want the batter to be pink, add a few drops of food coloring.)
 Plug in the cake pop maker to preheat it.
 There should be an indicator light to tell you when it's ready - mine takes only a few minutes.

-• Fill the cake pop maker cavities with the batter (fill them just below the top).
-Do this step quickly because the batter will start baking and puffing up.
+• Fill the cake pop maker cavities with the batter (fill them to the top of the cavity--it's better to overfill than to underfill).
+Do this step quickly.
 Close the lid and bake them in the cake pop maker for 3-4 minutes, or until golden and a toothpick comes out clean from the center.

 • Coat the cake balls with the melted white chocolate by dipping them in with a fork.
 Let them set at room temperature on wax paper until hardened.